 The Graduate Certificate in Biopharmaceutical International Regulatory Affairs curriculum focuses on reforms that facilitate the safety of global commerce.

 The Graduate Certificate in Biopharmaceutical International Regulatory Affairs curriculum focuses on compliance standards that facilitate the global commercialization of safe and effective biotechnology and pharmaceutical medicinal products.

 The need to understand international regulations affecting the business of biotechnology and pharmaceutical companies is imperative in the global marketplace.
 Students will be trained to assess international regulations and to provide an interpretation of their likely impact on the biopharmaceutical product manufacturers, healthcare practitioners, and patients.

 As a result of their completion of the program, students will gain an understanding of international regulatory requirements for countries where new biopharmaceutical products will be marketed.
 Coursework will cover product approval processes, regulatory analysis, and liability laws.
 With the rapid expansion of local companies into diverse global markets, current global regulatory affairs professionals, attorneys, paralegals, and biopharmaceutical science researchers will benefit from understanding evolving compliance and international regulations, as well as how to streamline global regulatory processes.

-- Statement of purpose (500–1000 words): identifies your educational goals and expectations from the program; please be aware that the University's academic policy on plagiarism applies to your statement of purpose
+Statement of purpose (500–1000 words): identify your educational goals and expectations of the program; please be aware that Northeastern University's academic policy on plagiarism applies to your statement of purpose

 Below is a look at where our Regulatory Affairs alumni work, the positions they hold, and the skills they bring to their organization.